Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-2/spriggan-bully.md

 abilities_mid:
   - name: "Enraged Growth"
     desc: "⬲ ([[polymorph]], [[primal]], [[transmutation]]); __Trigger__ The spriggan bully takes damage __Effect__  The spriggan bully grows to Large size, along with their equipment (which returns to natural size if removed).
 The spriggan bully's reach increases by 5 feet.
 They regain 5 Hit Points and gain a +2 status bonus to melee attacks and damage rolls.
-This effect continues until the end of the spriggan bully's next turn, but on any turn in which the spriggan bully deals damage to another creature and is not [[fatigued|fatigued]], the effect extends until the end of the following turn.
-When Enraged Growth ends, the spriggan bully is [[fatigued|fatigued]] for 1 hour."
+This effect continues until the end of the spriggan bully's next turn, but on any turn in which the spriggan bully deals damage to another creature and is not [[rules/conditions.md#Fatigued|fatigued]], the effect extends until the end of the following turn.
+When Enraged Growth ends, the spriggan bully is [[rules/conditions.md#Fatigued|fatigued]] for 1 hour."
 abilities_top:
   - name: Items
     desc: "crossbow (10 bolts), morningstar;"